oVirt/ovirt-site/source/documentation/how-to/hosted-engine.html.md

 ## **Migrate hosts from el6 to el7**

 In 3.6, el6 is not supported anymore for hosted-engine hosts.
 Existing 3.5 el6 hosts should be first migrated to el7, then upgraded to 3.6.
-More details in [Hosted Engine host operating system upgrade Howto](hosted-engine-host-OS-upgrade).
+More details can be found under [Hosted Engine host operating system upgrade Howto](/documentation/how-to/hosted-engine-host-OS-upgrade/).

 ## **Migrate the engine VM from 3.6/el6 to 4.0/el7**